Statistical Inference

 Hypothesis Testing will force you to make a decision: Reject \(H_0\) OR Fail to Reject \(H_0\)

-Reject \(H_0\): The effect seen is not due to random chance, there is a process making contributing to the effect.
+Reject \(H_0\): The effect seen is not due to random chance, there is a process contributing to the effect.

 Fail to Reject \(H_0\): The effect seen is due to random chance.
 Random sampling is the reason why an effect is displayed, not an underlying process.